zer0cache/matic-docs/docs/develop/ethereum-matic/pos/mapping-assets.md

 ## Custom Child Token

-But, if you need a custom child token contract which has additional functions to the standard functions, **then you will have to deploy your token contracts on the Child chain** and submit a mapping request [here](https://mapper.matic.today/) by mentioning the address of your deployed child token contract.
-Let us now see an example of creating a custom child token contract.
+If you need a custom child token contract which has additional functions to the standard functions, **then you will have to deploy your token contracts on the Child chain** and submit a mapping request [here](https://mapper.matic.today/) and include the address of your deployed child token contract.
+Let's describe an example of creating a custom child token contract.

 **Your custom child contract should follow certain guidelines before you deploy it on the child chain.**

 `deposit` method should be present in your custom child contract.
 This function is called by the `ChildChainManagerProxy` contract whenever a deposit is initiated from the root chain.
 This deposit function internally mints the token on the child chain.

 `withdraw` method should be present in your custom child contract.
 It can be called to burn your tokens on the child chain.
 Burning is the first step of your withdrawal process.
-This withdraw function internally burns the token on the child chain.
+This withdraw function will internally burn the token on the child chain.

 These rules need to followed to maintain proper balance of assets between two chains.